What is the Three Minute Thesis competition?

 • Presentations are to commence from the stage.

 • Presentations are considered to have commenced when a presenter starts their presentation through movement or speech.

 • The decision of the adjudicating panel is final.

-If you are interested in taking part in the Three Minute Thesis Competition, please cotact us for an application form and return completed to email@example.com by the closing date Friday 30th March 2018
+If you are interested in taking part in the Three Minute Thesis Competition, please complete the application form and return it to email@example.com by the closing date Friday 21st December 2018